alukosdev/ccsp/reference/glossary.md

 Disaster recovery planning is the process by which suitable plans and measures are taken to ensure that, in the event of a disaster, the business can respond appropriately with the view to recovering critical and essential operations to a state of partial or full level of service in as little time as possible.

 DRP is usually part of the BCP and typically tends to be more technical in nature.
 Addresses what needs to be accomplished during a disaster to restore business processes in order to recover from the event.
+==- Dynamic Optimization
+The process in which cloud environments are constantly monitored and maintained to ensure that the resources are available when needed and that nodes share the load equally so that one node doesn't become overloaded.
 ==-

 ## E

+==- Elasticity
+The flexibility of allocating resources as needed for immediate usage, instead of purchasing resources according to other variables.
 ==- Enterprise Application
 Applications or software that a business would use to assist the organization in solving enterprise problems.
 ==- Enterprise Cloud Backup
 Adds essential features such as archiving and disaster recovery to cloud backup solutions.
+==- Eucalyptus
+Eucalyptus is a paid and open-source computer software building AWS-compatible private and hybrid cloud computing environments.
 ==- European Economic Area (EEA)

 The European Economic Area, abbreviated as EEA, consists of the Member States of the European Union (EU) and three countries of the European Free Trade Association (EFTA) (Iceland, Liechtenstein and Norway; excluding Switzerland).
 The Agreement on the EEA entered into force on 1 January 1994.